SudaisK19/DIGITAL-WALLET-OPERATING-SYSTEMS/README.md

 3rd May:
+-Implemented A working Menu
+-Implemented Balance Inquiry

--System("cls") and System("pause") do not work on linux.
-FIXED and MADE SAFER -Potential issue: CSV file is not read properly.
-NO ISSUE -Changed ReadCSV() for better looking output
+-System("cls") and System("pause") do not work on linux => FIXED -Potential issue: CSV file is not read properly => NO ISSUE -Polished ReadCSV()

-JOINING ALL CODE:
+balanceInquiry() will print user info clearScreen() will clear terminal screen

 [On Upload]: